-Vent sexing is when the ‘chicken sexer’ expels the poop from the cloaca in order to see sexual characteristics of the bird.
+Vent sexing is when the ‘chicken sexer’ expels the poop from the cloaca to see the sexual characteristics of the bird.

 There are many variables when vent sexing a chick – even the professionals only get it right about 90% of the time.

-If done incorrectly it can cause serious injury or death to the chick – so please, unless you have been trained do not do this at home.
+If done incorrectly, it can cause serious injury or death to the chick – so please, do this carefully and gently and after proper education.

-Knowledgeable poultry people have been using the down color method of sexing their chicks long before the term ‘sex link’ became common.
+Knowledgeable poultry people used the down color method of sexing their chicks long before the term ‘sex link’ became common.

 It was first noticed and written about by Professor R.C.
 Punnett.
 He noted that certain combinations of rooster over hen gave the new hatchling a definite marker for boy or girl.

-As an example for black sex links – a solid colored rooster over a barred female will give you cockerels with a white dot on their heads.
+An example of black sex links is that a solid-colored rooster over a barred female will give you cockerels with a white dot on their heads.

-This method of sexing will only work on first generation sex links.
-If you mate a sex link to a sex link you will not be able to sex the chick so easily.
+This method of sex will only work on first-generation sex links.
+If you mate a sex link to a sex link, you will not sex the chick so easily.

-Some breeds such as the Welsummer, exhibit dorsal stripes as chicks.
-In the females these lines are quite distinct and well defined with a triangular dark patch on the head; in the boys they are less distinct, a bit fuzzier and no head patch.
+Some breeds, such as the Welsummer, exhibit dorsal stripes as chicks.
+In the females, these lines are quite distinct and well defined with a triangular dark patch on the head; in the boys, they are less distinct, a bit fuzzier, and have no head patch.